 Whenever you fire any INSERT, UPDATE, and DELETE statement on a table, all the new records are actually going to the inserted table i.e. all the updated and new records are present in the inserted table.
 On the other hand, all the old values are present in the deleted table.

 Understanding the Inserted and Deleted Tables with Examples in SQL Server.

-We are going to use the below Employee table to understand the Triggers in SQL server.
+Let us understand how we can use Inserted and Deleted tables within a trigger with examples in SQL Server.
+We are going to use the following Employee table to understand the Inserted and Deleted Tables in the SQL server.

-Please use below SQL Script to create and populate the Employee table with some test data.
+Please use the below SQL Script to create and populate the Employee table with sample data.

 -- Create Employee table CREATE TABLE Employee ( Id int Primary Key, Name nvarchar(30), Salary int, Gender nvarchar(10), DepartmentId int ) GO -- Insert data into Employee table INSERT INTO Employee VALUES (1,'Pranaya', 5000, 'Male', 3) INSERT INTO Employee VALUES (2,'Priyanka', 5400, 'Female', 2) INSERT INTO Employee VALUES (3,'Anurag', 6500, 'male', 1) INSERT INTO Employee VALUES (4,'sambit', 4700, 'Male', 2) INSERT INTO Employee VALUES (5,'Hina', 6600, 'Female', 3)